robboyett/Becoming-an-AI-designer/START-HERE.md

-# Becoming an AI designer
+# Becoming An AI Designer

 A set of resources for upskilling from one of the ‘traditional’ digital design roles (UI, UX, Service) towards becoming AI aware, and on to be an AI designer.